marcingol1/recrystallization/README.md

-# game-of-life
+#game-of-life
-A contribution to popular cellular automaton Conway's 'Game of Life'
+###A contribution to popular cellular automaton Conway's 'Game of Life'

+Bootstraped via great 'create-react-app'